seanlokeee/TrackCI/src/README.md

 TODO

-## Artefact
+## Artifact
-Contain any automated tests that will be run in different environments and be immutable because the same artefact gets deployed multiple times
+Contain any automated tests that will be run in different environments and be immutable because the same artifact gets deployed multiple times

 ## Writing Tests
 General Rule: Write more fast tests, and use the slower tests to only test what you can't test with the fast ones.
 So, in this case, 3 tests are being performed, unit being the quickest and end-2-end being the slowest where integration is in between